LC-Linkous/AntennaCalculationAutotuningTool/README.md

 .
 ├── AntennaCalculationAndAutotuning
 |
-├── .src                                # dir for source code of GeneticCAT │   │
+├── .src                                # dir for source code of AntennaCAT │   │
 │   ├── ...                             # root of the project code.
 │   │